pkrysztofiak/rxjavafx-tutorial/README.md

 Finally, the JavaFxScheduler is packaged with the RxJavaFX library.
 It executes the emissions on the JavaFX thread so they can safely make modifications to a UI.
 All RxJavaFX factories already emit on the JavaFxScheduler .
 Therefore, declaring a subscribeOn() against these sources will have no affect.
 ### Intervals
 While we are talking about concurrency, it is worth mentioning there are other factories that already emit on a specific Scheduler .
-For instance, there are factories in both RxJava and RxJavaFX to emit at a specified time interval.
+For instance, there are factories to emit at a specified time interval.
 In RxJava, there is an Observable.interval() that will emit a consecutive Long at every specified time interval.
 By default, this runs on the Schedulers.computation() unless you specify a different one as a third argument.
 Here is an application that will increment a Label every second.
+##### Example053
 ```java
 Label label = new Label();
 StackPane hBox = new StackPane(label);